Google Shopping Checklist for Agencies

 Avoid abbreviations: Abbreviations can be confusing and diminish the value of your products.

-No inconsistent titles: Ensure that the titles on your landing page match the titles in Google Shopping to avoid confusion.
+No inconsistent titles: Make sure the titles on your landing page match the titles in Google Shopping to avoid confusion.

 Do: